Chapter 8 Guided Practice Problems

 Inventory is waste.
 That’s what lean says anyway.

 The argument goes like this.
 Think about the last thing you bought.
-Did you ask how much raw materials or finished goods inventory the business had before deciding to buy?
+Did you ask the customer service representative how many items of raw materials or how much finished goods inventory the business had on hand before deciding whether or not to buy that good?
 Probably not.
 Storing large amounts of inventory (beyond what the customer needs right now) usually does not drive revenue.

 But it does drive costs.
 Warehouse lease, warehouse utilities, warehouse security, transportation, obsolescence.
 These are all costs associated with raw materials and finished goods inventory.